Lukasye/pis_project_ss2023_group2/README.md

 The current situation, policy and an extra dirty byte will be store in the cloud, wo that every process can access with a simple Jedis client(by the way also need to be serialized).

 ## Sink GUI
 In the reality those Streamming process shouldn't connect to a GUI sink like that.
-Since the Database is not the focus in this project, we use this only for demostration.
+Since the Database is not the focus in this project, we use this only for demostration.<br>
 <img src="./img/SinkGUI.png"  width="40%"><br>

 ## Implementation of the Pipeline